ec-jrc/lisflood-utilities/README.md

 * The files to be cut may be defined in one of the following ways:
     - `-f`, `--folder`: a folder containing NetCDF files.
     - `-F`, `--file`: a single netCDF file to be cut.
-    - `-S`, `--static-data`: a directory containint the LISFLOOD static maps.
+    - `-S`, `--static-data`: a directory containing the LISFLOOD static maps.
 * The resulting files will be saved in the folder defined by the argument `-o` ( `--outpath`).

 There are additional optional arguments